SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #region id="gOGvNMRL2x3p" -->
 ## OpenMM

-Having previously setup the environment variables for the HOOMD-blue installation, we can now just simply install some required dependencies, and build and install OpenMM.
+Having previously set up the environment variables for the HOOMD-blue installation, we can now just simply install some required dependencies, and build and install OpenMM.
 <!-- #endregion -->

 <!-- #region id="t8d3toizoQe9" -->